Jakub-Muszynski/Fruits-advanced-Programming-Project/README.md

 # Fruits-advanced-Programming-Project

-This repository is dedicated to creating working Javascript programming code, All code must fully commented and  use a standard naming convention for all classes, objects and variables.
+This repository is dedicated to creating working Java programming code, All code must fully commented and  use a standard naming convention for all classes, objects and variables.

 the working programming code must include the following: